nya3jp/tast/docs/test_attributes.md

        informational.
 If no owner action is taken after a 4 day grace period, they will be moved into informational.
      * `informational`: This group indicate a test is not critical.
+*   `group:hw_agnostic` - A test that is not dependent on physical HW and can be run on x86 VMs.
+     * `vm_stable`: This indicates that a test is stable on VMs.
+It is intended for mainline informational tests that have yet to be stabilized on all boards/models, but is safe and stable on VMs.
+This enables such tests to be scheduled and tested on VM only.
 *   `group:appcompat` - A group of ARC app compatibility tests.
     Below are its sub-attribute:
      * `appcompat_release`: A group of ARC app compatibility tests for release testing.